tfabris/Close-Encounters-Mothership-Scanner/README.md

 interesting pattern.
 This code attempts to translate that physical long-exposure effect into addressable LED strips.

+Videos:
+- This code running on my LED shelves: https://youtu.be/wWnYq0T5MJ0
+- Part of the original scene in the film: https://youtu.be/pu-W292TsRM?t=223
+- Part of the original scene in the film: https://youtu.be/S4PYI6TzqYk

 Description of the original effect, from the book *[Close Encounters of the Third Kind - The Making of Steven Spielberg's Classic Film](https://www.amazon.com/dp/1557837104)* by Ray Morton: